cml87/SpringCore_111_forJenkins/README.md

 Autowiring is specially useful in big projects with many beans and dependencies among them.
 It is an example of _"convention over configuration"_.

 ### Autowiring: where are the beans?
+The process of beans discovery, when configuring our beans through annotations, is called _Component Scanning_.
+Classes we want to be discovered in the component scan need to be annotated with `@Component` though.

-If we want to use a Java class to define where we want Spring to look for beans, it's enough to define a Java configuration class with empty body, and annotate it with `@ComponentScan`.
+If we want to use a Java class to define where we want Spring to look for beans (do the components scanning), it's enough to define a Java configuration class with empty body, and annotate it with `@ComponentScan`.
 We then pass to this annotation the base package(s) where the classes we want to make beans are:
 ```java
 @ComponentScan("com.example")
     public class AppConfig {
 }
 ```
 To pass several base packages to scan for beans we list them as `@ComponentScan({"com.example",com.plumbe})`.

-If instead we want to do the same through a xml file, we should set it as:
+If instead we want to do component scanning through xml, we should set the applicationContext.xml as:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <beans xmlns="http://www.springframework.org/schema/beans"